ypereirareis/ypereirareis.github.io/_posts/2015-05-04-docker-with-shell-script-or-makefile.markdown

 If you're not familiar with shell scripting you can choose another tool... a `Makefile`.

-`Makefiles` are files used to configure `make` that is a building project tool.
+`Makefiles` are files used to configure `make`, which is a build tool.
 The principle is simple: to build a target, we indicate the dependencies and the command to build it.
 `make` is in charge of traveling the tree to build targets in the correct order.